Orwell Astronomical Society (Ipswich)

 Occultation Of 28 Sagittarii By Titan, 03 July 1989

 On 03 July 1989, Saturn's largest moon, Titan, occulted the magnitude 5.4 star 28 Sagittarii.
-The BAA issued a circular providing a notification of the event.
-Unfortunately, it arrived late and was incorrect, and this had the unfortunate consequence that only two members of OASI, Alan Smith and Martin Cook, attempted to observe the phenomenon, and they missed the disappearance event.
+The BAA issued a circular providing notification of the event; unfortunately, it arrived late and was incorrect, and this had the consequence that only two members of OASI, Alan Smith and Martin Cook, attempted to observe the phenomenon, and they missed the disappearance event.

 Alan and Martin opened Orwell Park Observatory at 22:00 UT on 03 July and set the Orwell Park 26 cm refractor on Saturn.
 OASI does not own a photometer so the pair intended to perform only a simple visual observation and timing of the event, using two cassette recorders to note comments and the MSF Rugby clock to provide an accurate timing reference.
 They located Titan with a little difficulty owing to the very poor seeing, the close proximity of the comparatively bright star 28 Sgr and the floodlights mounted on Orwell Park School's clock tower shining straight into the dome!
 They then switched on the cassette recorders and tested the audio capture: to their dismay, they found that the microphones picked up every whisper of the floodlit garden party taking place in the school grounds but only loud shouts from inside the dome!